NREL/pyGOBLET/README.md

 ## Function Classification

 Each benchmark function is tagged with one or more classification tags, which are used to organize and filter the available functions.
-The main tags include:
+The tags include:

 - `Unconstrained` / `Constrained`: Whether the function has constraints
 - `Multimodal` / `Unimodal`: Number of local/global minima
-- `Continuous` / `Discontinuous`: Whether the function is continuous
+- `Continuous` / `Discontinuous`: Whether the function is continuous - functions with sharp ridges or drops are classified as discontinuous
 - `Differentiable` / `Non_differentiable`: Whether the function is differentiable
 - `Separable` / `Non_separable`: Whether the function can be separated into independent subproblems
 - `1D`, `2D`, `nD`: Dimensionality of the function